jsthomas/jsthomas.github.io/content/map_profiling.md

 # Discussion

-A follow up question to this analysis, in the context of the discussion of `Lwt.map` is: "How significant is the cost of `map` compared to other operations?"
-To partially address this, I wrote [another program](https://github.com/jsthomas/ocaml-analysis/blob/master/map/bufftest.ml) that measures how long it takes to write 4096 bytes to a Unix pipe using `Lwt.write`, and then read it back using `Lwt.read`.
+A follow up question to this analysis, in the context of the discussion of `Lwt_list.map_p` is: "How significant is the cost of `map` compared to other operations?"
+To partially address this, I wrote
+[another program](https://github.com/jsthomas/ocaml-analysis/blob/master/map/bufftest.ml)
+that measures how long it takes to write 4096 bytes to a Unix pipe using `Lwt_unix.write`, and then read it back using `Lwt_unix.read`.
 Using `core_bench`, I found:

 **Unix Pipe Write Benchmark**